MysticalMango647/SYSC4805-Fire-Opal-Group/README.md

 The Objective of this project is to build a robot that efficiently clears snow off of the given highlighted path while tackling multiple challenges faced on the path using Coppeliasim.

-To View the Robot Model, open snowplow.ttt
+To View the Robot Model, open SYSCBot.ttm

 SYSCBot.ttm contains the model file for the robot